masasakano/range_extd/.github/README.md

     `"abcde"[my_nil..]`, for it seems the String class makes a pretty rigorous check about `nil`.
 So, I guess the practical applicability would not be improved so much, as far as the built-in Ruby classes are concerned.
+*   A method like "`similar`" may be useful.
+For example, `(-Float::INFINITY..Float::INFINITY)` and `(-Float::INFINITYnil...Float::INFINITY)` have no mathematical difference, because excluding an infinity is meaningless.
+Indeed it makes no difference in the results of operations with non-infinite Range/Rangeary.

 ## History memo